pyeve/cerberus/docs/index.rst

 Cerberus provides powerful yet simple and lightweight data validation functionality out of the box and is designed to be easily extensible, allowing for custom validation.
-It has no dependencies and is thoroughly tested from Python 2.7 up to 3.8, PyPy and PyPy3.
+It has no dependencies and is thoroughly.

 At a Glance
 -----------